NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 #### Design Your Power and Ground Planes

 In our design, we have two power supply signals ( `VBAT` and `3V3` ), so we will use two power planes in layer 15.
 How exactly they should be configured will depend on your design, but one reasonable way to start is to draw a polygon around the perimeter of the board (shaped like a “C” if your board is round).
 It should be no narrower than 4-5 mm at any point.
-It should pass under all four of your motor drivers and it should also extend to area where your battery terminals, jumper, and voltage regulator are located.
+It should pass under all four of your motor drivers and it should also extend to area where your battery connector, jumper, and voltage regulator are located.
 This will allow you to avoid long, thin, high-current wires.

 The `3V3` pour should cover the rest of the board (except around the antenna.
 See below).
 Set the net for that pour to `3V3`.